 Trading in some of the portfolio securities or other investments of the Funds takes place in various markets outside the United States on days and at times other than when the NYSE is open for trading.
-Therefore, the calculation of these Funds' NAV does not take place at the same time as the prices of many of its portfolio securities or other investments are determined, and the value of these Funds' portfolios may change on days when these Funds are not open for business and their shares may not be purchased or redeemed.
+Therefore, the calculation of the Fund's NAV does not take place at the same time as the prices of many of its portfolio securities or other investments are determined, and the value of the Fund's portfolios may change on days when the Fund is not open for business and its shares may not be purchased or redeemed.

-The per-share NAV of a class of each Fund's shares is computed by dividing the number of shares outstanding into the total NAV attributable to such class.
-The public offering price of a Class A share of a Fund is the NAV per share plus a sales charge as set forth in each Fund's Prospectus.
+The per share NAV of each Fund's shares is computed by dividing the number of shares outstanding into the total NAV.